JavaScript: Auto-Resized <textarea> Element

 Simply:

-2. Add an EventListener to the result from step 1, passing the event’s target (e.target) as the parameter for the resizeTextareaHeight() function in the addEventListener’s listener parameter.
+element - Add an EventListener to the result from step 1, passing the event’s target (

 // Query for the <textarea> element